MIT Logo Nuts and Bolts of New Ventures MIT Course 15.393

 Readings:

 • Chapter 10, "Figuring Out Financials" and Chapter 11, "Forecasting and Budgeting" from Tiffany, Paul and Peterson, Steven, Business Plans for Dummies, IDG Books Worldwide.
-Students Registered For Credit See, Course Reader.
+Students Registered For Credit See, Course Reader for excerpts.

 • Download a copy of the Financial Template shown in the lecture.